savevsgames/Yes-We-Kanban/README.md

 **Yes-We-Kanban** is a full-stack Kanban board application designed for agile project management.
 It provides a visual way to track tasks across multiple statuses and ensures a secure user experience using **JWT-based authentication**.
 This project follows modern full-stack development practices using **React** for the frontend and **Node.js/Express** for the backend, with **PostgreSQL** as the database.
 The app is deployed using **Render** for easy accessibility.

+See the project in action here(may take up to 60s to start up servers): [RENDER DEPLOY](https://yes-we-kanban.onrender.com/)

+Log in as one of the users in the hosted database and explore the YesWeKanban! board for yourself:

+    { username: "ScriptWizard", password: "semicolon" },
+    { username: "BugHunter", password: "debugging" },
+    { username: "ReactRandy", password: "jsxalltheway" },
+    { username: "SQLSally", password: "3nFUN" },
+    { username: "MongoMona", password: "nosqlforme" }

 ---

 ## Installation